 - 1. The teaching and learning methods include lectures/tutorial sessions and assignments. - 2.
-The continuous assessments are aimed at providing students with integrated knowledge of the course of study. - 3.
-Technical/practical examples and problems are raised and discussed in class/tutorial sessions.
+The continuous assessments are aimed at providing students with integrated knowledge of the course of study. - Technical/practical examples and problems are raised and discussed in class/tutorial sessions.

-Teaching/Learning Methodology Intended subject learning outcomes
+Teaching/Learning Methodology Intended subject learning outcomes to be covered

-1 2 3 4
+a b с d

-1. Lecture √ √ V √
+1. Lecture ✓ ✓ ✓ ✓

-2. Tutorial √ √ V √
+2. Tutorial ✓ ✓ ✓ √

-3. Assignments √ √
+3. Assignments ✓ ✓

-4. Written Exam √ √ √ √
+4. Written Exam ✓ ✓ ✓ ✓

-Assessment Methods in Alignment with Intended Learning Specific assessment methods/tasks % weighting Intended subject learning outcomes to be assessed (Please tick as appropriate)
+Assessment Methods in Alignment with Intended Learning Specific assessment % weighting Intended subject learning outcomes to be assessed

-Outcomes 1 2 3 4
+Outcomes a b с d

-1. Assignments 40% √ √ V
+1. Assignments 40% ✓ ✓ ✓

-2. Written Exam 60% √ $\sqrt{}$ V √
+2. Written Exam 60% ✓ ✓ ✓ ✓

 Total 100 %

-Overall Assessment: 0.40 Continuous Assessment + 0.60 Written Exam The continuous assessment consists of two assignments.
-They are evaluating the progress of students study, assisting them in self-mo fulfilling the respective subject learning outcomes, and enhancing the knowledge learnt.
-The written exam is used to assess the knowledge by the students for understanding and analyzing the problems critical independently; as well as to determine the degree of achieving the outcomes.
+Explanation of the appropriateness of the assessment methods in assessing the intended learning outcomes: Overall Assessment: 0.4 × Continuous Assessment + 0.6 × Written Exam The continuous assessment consists of two assignments.
+They are aimed at evaluating the progress of students study, assisting them in self-monitoring of fulfilling the respective subject learning outcomes, and enhancing the integration of the knowledge learnt.
+The written exam is used to assess the knowledge acquired by the students for understanding and analyzing the problems critically and independently; as well as to determine the degree of achieving the subject learning outcomes.

-Student Study Effort Expected Class contact:
+Student Study Effort Class contact:

-Lifett Expected Lecture 26 Hrs.
+Expected ■ Lecture 26 Hrs.

 ■ Tutorial 13 Hrs.

-Other student study effor rt:
+Other student study effort:

-Self-study 66 Hrs.
+■ Self-study 66 Hrs.

-Total student study effor t 105 Hrs.
+Total student study effor rt 1 105 Hrs.

-Reading List and References Gillen, D., &amp; Morrison, W. G. (2015).
-Aviation security: costing, pricing, finance and performance.
-Journal of Air Transport Management, 48, 1-12.
-Keaveny, C., &amp; Murray, S. (2013).
+Reading List and References 1.
+Gillen, D., & Morris finance and perform •

+2. Keaveny, C., & Murray, S. (2013).
 Aviation finance and leasing.
 Offshore Investment, 239, 12-14.

-Mann, E. D. (2009).
+3. Mann, E. D. (2009).
 Aviation finance: An overview.
 Journal of Structured Finance, 15(1), 109.
+Structured

-Coulter, J. M., Redpath, I. J., &amp; Vogel, T. J. (2018).
-Leasing Agreements in Airline Industry: A Case Study Examining the Impact of Asu 2016-02.
+4. Coulter, J. M., Redpath, I. J., & Vogel, T. J. (2018).
+Leasing Agreements in the Airline Industry: A Case Study Examining the Impact of Asu 2016-02.
 Journal of Business and Educational Leadership, 7(1), 114-123.

-Anyafo, A. (2018).
+5. Anyafo, A. (2018).
 Buy or Lease Decision in Fixed Assets Acquisition in the Nigerian Civil Aviation Industry.
 Journal of Administration, 1(1).

-Wensveen, J. (2018).
+6. Wensveen, J. (2018).
 Air transportation: A management perspective.
 Routledge.

+7. Vitaly S. Guzhva, Sunder Raghavan, Damon J. D'Agostino (2018).
+Aircraft Leasing and Financing: Tools for Success in International Aircraft Acquisition and Management.
+Elsevier Science.